JuliaAstro/AstroTime.jl/docs/src/tutorial.md

 - [`TCB`](@ref): [Barycentric Coordinate Time](https://en.wikipedia.org/wiki/Barycentric_Coordinate_Time)
 - [`TDB`](@ref): [Barycentric Dynamical Time](https://en.wikipedia.org/wiki/Barycentric_Dynamical_Time)

+Conspicuously missing from this list is [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+While AstroTime.jl does support UTC, it requires special treatment due to the discontinuities in the time scale from the introduction of leap seconds.
+See [UTC and Leap Seconds](@ref) for more details.

 [^1]:
     Transformations to and from UT1 depend on the measured quantity ΔUT1 which is published in [IERS](https://www.iers.org) tables on a weekly basis.
 AstroTime.jl can